cristianmtr/emacs/README.md

 ## TODO

+- have M-- and M-= insert 4 spaces (or delete 4 spaces, respectively) either on the region selected or at the beggining of the curr line;
 - export from markdown-mode to html file in markdown-editor dir, open browser, and have some js on the index.html file to load that generated file into the correct div;